pytorch/tutorials/advanced_source/torch_script_custom_ops.rst

 You already saw how to import your operator into Python:
 ``torch.ops.load_library()``.
 This function takes the path to a shared library containing custom operators, and loads it into the current process.
-Loading the shared library will also execute the constructor of the global ``RegisterOperators`` object we placed into our custom operator implementation file.
+Loading the shared library will also execute the ``TORCH_LIBRARY`` block.
 This will register our custom operator with the TorchScript compiler and allow us to use that operator in TorchScript code.

 You can refer to your loaded operator as ``torch.ops.<namespace>.<function>``, where ``<namespace>`` is the namespace part of your operator name, and